erigones/esdc-docs/user-guide/gui/acl.rst

 * **IsoAdmin** -  Authorization to manage :ref:`ISO images <iso_images>` in a virtual data center. *DCAdmin* role is required.
 * **UserAdmin** - Authorization to manage :ref:`users <users>` in a virtual data center. *DCAdmin* role is required.
 * **DnsAdmin** - Authorization to manage :ref:`DNS records <dns>` in a virtual data center. *DCAdmin* role is required.
+* **MonitoringAdmin** - Authorization to manage monitoring system configuration in a virtual data center. *DCAdmin* role is required.